-It’s nearly impossible to describe the feelings of excitement and happiness that overwhelm you when you find out you’re pregnant.
-At the same time a form of insecurity sets in.
+It’s nearly impossible to describe the feelings that overwhelm you when you find out you’re pregnant.
+But for sure a form of insecurity sets in.
 Questions such as ‘where should I get prenatal care?’
 ‘How will I get through labour?’
-‘Is it normal to feel this nauseous yet crave a milkshake at the same time?’ are really not uncommon.
+‘Is it normal to feel this nauseous yet crave a milkshake at the same time?’ are not uncommon.
 I can only imagine what it would feel like to find out you are pregnant while living in a foreign country.
-My name is Romalita, I am 29 years old and a proud mother of an almost two year old daughter, and currently five months pregnant with my second one.
+My name is Romalita, I am 29 years old, and a proud mother of an almost two year old daughter.
+Currently, I am five months pregnant with my second one.
 I was born and raised in Amsterdam, our capital city.
-Through this blog I will try to offer you some guidance on pregnancy and childbirth in the Netherlands.
+Through this blog, I will try to offer you some guidance on pregnancy and childbirth in the Netherlands.
 Please note I am not a medical expert and can merely share my personal experiences.
-We Dutchies consider pregnancy to be a very natural process

 From midwife to hospital, the Dutch Way

-and therefore seek medical care in the capable hands of midwives.
-Most women in the Netherlands remain under the care of a midwife throughout their pregnancy.
+Pregnant women in the Netherlands seek medical care in the capable hands of midwives (verloskundige).
+Unless there is a medical history.
+In this case, a gynaecologist will provide the medical care and child birth assistance.
+However, most women in the Netherlands remain under the care of a midwife throughout their pregnancy and during childbirth.
 After you discover you are with child, it is advised to contact your GP first.
+Your GP can help you locate a midwife in your area and provide you with important do’s and dont’s.
 If you would rather go straight to a gynaecologist instead of a midwife, you must first get a referral from your GP.
-Your GP can also help you locate a midwife in your area.
+But as mentioned, normally, a referral is not given unless special medical care is required.

-During a check-up your midwife will listen to the baby’s heart and will measure the growth of your belly.
+During a check-up, your midwife will listen to the baby’s heart and will measure the growth of your belly.
 Ultrasounds are scheduled outside of the midwife practice and are conducted by a specialized sonographer.
-Over the course of your pregnancy you will visit your midwife more frequently; at the end of your pregnancy on a weekly basis.
+Over the course of your pregnancy, you will visit your midwife more frequently.
+At the end of your pregnancy even on a weekly basis.